sztrzask/maklipsa.github.io/_posts/2016-08-30-Don't do it now! Part 5. Hangfire job continuation, ContinueWith.md

 [Part 3](/Don't-do-it-now!-Part-3.-Hangfire-details-jobs/) covered almost all functions in `BackgroundJob` class except for `ContinueWith` functions family.
 So here we go :)

 The fact that it has the same name as a `System.Threading.Tasks.Task` function is not without a coincidence, or at least I hope so.
-This method allows to chain jobs where one will be enqueued when the previous finishes.
+This method allows chaining jobs where one will be enqueued when the previous finishes.
 To repeat - the job won't be executed, but enqueued.
 So it will go at the end of the queue.
 So lets look at the function and overrides signature:

 ```csharp